bcgov/aps-infra-platform/documentation/how-to/self-issue-credentials.md

 | `client-credentials` | `client-jwt` (generated certificate / key pair)              |
 | `client-credentials` | `client-jwt-jwks-url` (caller supplies JWKS URL or certificate) |

+Client-credentials Environments require an Authorization Profile in `auto` mode with `managed` or `iat` client registration.
+Manual mode and anonymous client registration are not supported.

 ## Get `environmentAppId`

 The issue request requires `environmentAppId`.
 This value is **API-only** today